 K50.114, Crohn’s disease of the large intestine with abscess

-We need to know a little about the anatomy of the digestive system here and where the descending colon is located.
+Before we discuss how to find the correct code, it’s important to have a basic knowledge of the anatomy of the digestive system and where the descending colon is located.

 According to WebMD, the descending colon is part of the large intestine and travels down the left side of the abdomen.